rivernews/Project-04-repo-si507/README.md

 ### To install the project:

 1. Git clone this project.
-1. Make a virtual environment in the project root folder.
+1. Make a virtual environment in the project root folder, **and activate it**.
 1. `pip install -r requirements.txt` to install all dependencies.

 ### To run the project: